Tricia is a writer and wanderer, passionate about sustainable living.

-These days she focuses on living a life rather than earning a living and recently enjoyed a mid-life gap year (that she managed to stretch out to two years).
+These days she focuses on living a life rather than earning a living and recently enjoyed a mid-life gap year (that she managed to stretch out to several years).
 She used this time to write and ponder how she is going to spend the second half of her life.

 Tricia believes that finding meaning in creativity and connections (rather than consumption) is the key to ensuring a sustainable future.
 Heartfelt connection with nature and with other people ensures we are grateful for what we have rather than continually want for more.